 And they’re low carb with less than 1g of net carbs?

 Yes, it’s true.

-That’s because MCTs help your cells and metabolism, two things most cookies can’t do.
+That’s because MCTs help your cells and your metabolism, two things most cookies can’t do.

-The next batch of cookies is just as healthy and delicious.
+The next batch of cookies are just as healthy and delicious.

 #2: Buttery Coconut Vanilla Keto Cookies